 - The clock is ticking, so get expert help now: You generally have only two years from the date of the incident to file a claim in Missouri.
 Find a specialized attorney who works on a contingency fee basis, which means you pay nothing unless you win your case.

-What is Medical Malpractice in Missouri?
+What Qualifies as Medical Malpractice in Missouri?

 When you place your trust in a medical professional, you expect a certain level of care.
 But what happens when that trust is broken and you’re left with an injury?
 Understanding medical malpractice is the first step toward seeking justice.
 It’s not just about being unhappy with your treatment results; it’s about a healthcare provider’s actions falling below a professional standard and causing you harm.
 This can be a confusing and overwhelming experience, but knowing your rights is crucial.
 Let’s break down what medical malpractice means here in Missouri.